Wondering How To Grow Tomatoes In Containers?

 When your tomato plants reach about 6 inches tall, you’ll have to transfer them to containers.
 You can plant tomatoes in hanging baskets, window boxes, clay pots, and other types of containers.
 Heck, you can even use a 5-gallon bucket.

 Tomatoes are not very picky where you put them.
-As long as it has drainage holes and at least 12 inches deep, you can grow tomatoes.
+As long as it has drainage holes and is at least 12 inches deep, you can grow tomatoes.
 For regular containers, put a saucer under your pot to catch the water when it drains.
 You can also place rocks in the saucer to help the water drain.

 How about the pot size?